lintool/guide/coding-style.md

 + The description should be a short phrase that begins with a capital letter an ends with a period.
 It prescribes the function or method's effect as a command ("Do this", "Return that"), not as a description; e.g. don't write "Returns the pathname...".
 This overarching guideline is adapted from [PEP 257: Docstring Conventions](https://www.python.org/dev/peps/pep-0257/).
 + The description should be as succinct as possible, typically a noun phrase.
 For example, for `-index`, "Path to input collection." is preferred to "Set the path to the input collection.".
++ Omit articles, e.g., "Number of Hits." is preferred over "The number of hits."
-+ Binary flags should be written as verb phrases.
-For example, for `-storeRaw`, "Store raw source documents." is preferred to "Flag to determine whether raw source documents are stored.".
++ Boolean flags should be written as verb phrases, and there is generally no need to indicate that it's a flag in the description.
+For example, for `-storeRaw`, "Store raw source documents." is preferred to "Flag to determine whether raw source documents are stored." or "Whether or not to store raw documents.".
++ Prefer prepositional phrases over possessives for clarity, e.g., "Foo parameter of Bar." is preferred to "Bar's Foo parameter." even though the latter is shorter.
+This is especially the case if Bar has multiple tokens.

 ## Python